sandiegojs/vanilla-browser-docs/docs/polish.md

 In this section, you will be playing with the HTML5 constraint validation API to check and customize the state of a form element.
 You have several goals:

-- Provide a custom validation message when the Email the user types is invalid
+- Provide a custom validation message when the email the user types is invalid
 - Hide that custom validation message as soon as the email is valid
 - Add custom validation logic to the State field without using an attribute
 - Apply custom styling to the validation error messages